Who is APAS?

 - APAS uses the strength of its membership to both access and lobby all levels of government on behalf of Saskatchewan producers.

-Agricultural Producers Association of Saskatchewan provides a respected, unified voice that positively influences agricultural and rural communities.
+The Agricultural Producers Association of Saskatchewan provides a respected, unified voice that positively influences agricultural and rural communities.

 A respected, thriving agricultural sector.